One Pot Tuscan Farro Soup with White Beans and Kale

 But isn’t kale on the dirty dozen list?

-Kale has gotten a bad rap lately as it landed on the Dirty Dozen list, meaning it is one of the crops containing most pesticides.
-Even though it’s on the list, but that doesn’t mean you should avoid kale.
+Kale sometimes gets bad rap for being on the Dirty Dozen list, meaning it’d one of the crops containing the most pesticides.
+Even though it’s on the list, that doesn’t mean you should avoid kale.
 Kale is a rich source of vitamins, minerals, antioxidants, and gut-boosting fiber.
 Just be sure to give it a good rinse before adding into recipes.

 Is organic better?